Making a Swashbuckler Movie

 T

-was the first sword movie shot in the U.S. since Robin Hood: Men in Tights.
+he King's Guard was the first sword movie shot in the U.S. since Robin Hood: Men in Tights.
 Most of the movies one sees with swords in them are filmed abroad.
 The producers can make more money by not paying union wages or residuals, except to principal actors.
 Thus all the run-away productions with sword work in them are shot in other parts of the world.

 To work on a film project from the beginning is a labor of love.
-One will never work harder for less, be frustrated more, and have one’s heart broken as much as watching a project go through tis growing pains.
+One will never work harder for less, be frustrated more, and have ones heart broken as much as watching a project go through tis growing pains.
 The other edge to this sword is the pride of having helped complete the impossible.
 The miracle was making a period film, for under one million dollars, after its conception only one year earlier.
 Most projects in Hollywood take anywhere from two to ten years.
 Part of this minor miracle was being able to work with friends and students.
 This gave the project an energy that would be difficult to duplicate.
 Usually films are made by a group of strangers acting together.

 The Idea